Tampa Bay Rays minor league players: Ryan Cermak

 Ryan Austin Cermak (born June 2, 2001) is an American professional baseball outfielder in the Tampa Bay Rays organization.
 He played college baseball for the Illinois State Redbirds.

 Cermak grew up in Riverside, Illinois and attended Riverside Brookfield High School, where he played baseball and basketball.

-Cermak played college baseball at Illinois State for three seasons.
-He slashed .208/.296/.396 with three doubles, two home runs, and seven RBIs in 13 games during his true freshman season before it was cut short due to the coronavirus pandemic.
-Cermak was named first-team Missouri Valley Conference (MVC) after batting .284 with 11 home runs and 40 RBIs.
-As a junior, he repeated as a first-team All-MVC selection after hitting .340 with 19 home runs.
+Cermak played college baseball for the Illinois State Redbirds for three seasons.
+He slashed .208/.296/.396 with three doubles, two home runs, and seven RBI in 13 games during his true freshman season in 2020 before it was cut short due to the coronavirus pandemic.
+In 2021, Cermak was named first-team Missouri Valley Conference (MVC) after batting .284 with 11 home runs and 40 RBI over 55 games.
+As a junior in 2022, he repeated as a first-team All-MVC selection after hitting .340 with 19 home runs and 43 RBI across 48 games.

 Cermak was selected in the Competitive Balance section of the second round of the 2022 Major League Baseball draft.
 He signed with the Rays on July 21, 2022, and received a $750,000 signing bonus.
-Cermak was assigned to the Florida Complex League Rays after signing and batted .273 with two home runs and five RBIs in seven games.
+Cermak was assigned to the Florida Complex League Rays to make his professional debut and batted .273 with two home runs and five RBI in seven games.
+In 2023, Cermak was assigned to the Charleston RiverDogs and also made a rehab appearance with the FCL Rays, hitting .265 with six home runs over 43 games.
+Cermak missed time due to injury again in 2024 and played with the FCL Rays and Bowling Green Hot Rods and batted .211 with four home runs and 15 stolen bases across 52 games.
+In 2025, he played in 31 games between the FCL Rays and Bowling Green, hitting .269 with six home runs.